Welcoming a New Student

 Your classroom is up and running.
-Your classroom management system is in place.
-Your students are learning the curriculum and know the routines.
+A classroom management system is in place.
+Students are learning the curriculum and know the routines.
 Then, you get notice that you will have a new student starting tomorrow.
 You start to panic as you have to get so many things ready, and wonder about how this new child will fit into your classroom.
 We have come up with our top 10 tips for welcoming a new student.
 This list will provide you with ideas and strategies to make the transition easy.

 One of the most important activities you can have your students do before the new student arrives is to make individual welcome cards.
 This is a chance for your current class to tell the new student a little about themselves.
 It is also a chance for this new student to feel welcome from the moment s/he sees the cards.
 Welcome cards are a must for a new student starting in your room.